Sitecore/Sitecore.Demo.Edge/docs/docker.md

 Do these prerequisites before you start the main website or the kiosk projects.

+Ensure you have installed and followed the [global prerequisites](prerequisites.md).

 ### Preparing Docker

 1. Ensure you are running Windows containers: